daveaudy/Cover-Letter/README.md

 I have trained customers and employees on software usage, both onsite and using remote applications like Team Viewer, GoToAssist, WebEx and others.

 Customer Support
 I have worked with and for the support department at a tier one level.
-This meant either solving the issue of the phone with the customer or if it was a quick resolution, solved myself.
+This meant either solving the issue on the phone with the customer or if it was a quick resolution, solved myself.

 Change Management Software
 We have used change management applications Microsoft Visual SourceSafe and Perforce